8 Best Golf Balls For Seniors – 2025 Reviews & Buying Guide

 3. Maxfli Softfli Golf Ball

-Maxfli is a sports equipment brand that was once owned by TaylorMade Golf.
+Maxfli is a sports equipment brand that was once owned by TaylorMade Golf and is now under the ownership of Dick’s Sporting Goods.
 They are most recognized for their excellent golf balls, the Softfli being one of them.

 The Softfli is Maxfli’s softest golf ball at a low 35 compression rating, providing buttery feel and feedback from tee to green.
-It’s the perfect choice for a senior who wants to play a quality soft ball, and more than that, it comes in an array of high-visibility colours including green, pink, red, blue and orange.
+It’s the perfect choice for a senior who wants to play a quality soft ball, and more than that, it comes in an array of high-visibility colours including orange, pink, red, blue and yellow.

 This ball is engineered for fast speed, low spin, high launch, and a consistent flight.
 Its two-piece construction consists of:

-• a reformulated, next-generation core for longer and straighter shots
+• a next-generation core for higher ball speeds, reduced spin, and straighter shots

 • an ionomer cover with optional vivid matte colouration

-The ball enjoys high ratings from critics and comes in packs of 12 and 24.
+This ball enjoys high ratings from critics and comes in packs of 12.

 We suggest getting one of the coloured balls.
 They are more popular than the white variant and are easier to see on the ground and in the air.